NathanHarrington/dotfiles/README.md

     Download and install rclone according to: http://rclone.org/install/

+    Create the references to the various cloud storage options with:

+    rclone config

+    (google drive, onedrive, dropbox, etc.)

     After the .gnupg copy as described above, and with a fully verified key management and recovery system: